mecid/mecid.github.io/_posts/2024-12-03-text-field-enhancements-in-swiftui.md

 > To learn more about the basics of text fields in SwiftUI, take a look at my ["TextField in SwiftUI"](/2020/02/26/textfield-in-swiftui/) post.

 Another common issue related to text fields in SwiftUI is the opportunity to programmatically read and write the text selection.
-SwiftUI introduced another parameter called selection, allowing us to bind the text field selection to a property of type *TextSelection*.
+SwiftUI introduced another parameter called *selection*, allowing us to bind the text field selection to a property of type *TextSelection*.

 ```swift
 struct ContentView: View {